BBB-Voting: 1-out-of-k Blockchain-Based Boardroom Voting: Discussion of Extensions

-\paragraph{\textbf{Scalability Limitations.}} The limitation of our approach, like OVN, is a lack of scalability, where the block gas limit might be exceeded with a high number of participants or voters.
-Therefore, we position our solution as boardroom voting.
-The first bottleneck is in the setup phase, where $VA$ submits the wallet addresses of all participants to SC in a single transaction, which might exceed the block gas limit when the number of participants $n > 201$.
-The second bottleneck occurs in the pre-voting phase, where $VA$ calls function of SC to compute all MPC keys; exceeding the block gas limit occurs when the number of participants $n > 135$.
+The limitation of \name (like in OVN) is a lack of scalability, where the block gas limit might be exceeded with a high number of $P$s.
+Therefore, we primarily position our solution as boardroom voting; however, we will show in this section that it can be extended even to larger voting.
+Our voting protocol (see \autoref{ssec:basicprotocol}) has a few platform-specific bottlenecks.
+The first bottleneck is in the setup phase, where $VA$ submits the wallet addresses of all $P$s to SC in a single transaction, which might exceed the block gas limit when the number of participants $n > 201$.
+The second bottleneck occurs in the pre-voting phase, where $VA$ calls the function of $SC$ to compute all MPC keys; exceeding the block gas limit occurs when the number of participants $n > 135$.
 The next bottleneck occurs in the voting phase, where voters submit their blinded votes together with 1-out-of-$k$ ZKP, exceeding the block gas limit when the number of choices $k > 7$.
 The last bottleneck occurs in the fault recovery phase and the block gas limit is exceeded when the number of simultaneously faulty participants $f > 9$.
-Nevertheless, transaction batching can be introduced for the elimination of all these bottlenecks.
-The scalability issues are subject to our future work, where we will focus on large-scale elections.